Nicole Scherzinger Pouts To Camera In Silk Dress While On A Swing

 In 2008, they released their second and final album, Doll Domination.

-The group has made headlines recently as it rumored that they will be returning for a tour in 2020 and some new music, per The Inquisitr.
+The group made headlines recently as it rumored that they will return for a tour in 2020 and create new music, per The Inquisitr.

 “Nicole was made a multi-million pound offer to re-join the group and was given a huge advance which made it impossible for her to turn down.”

 Scherzinger has a busy career and obviously likes it that way.
-Nicole has yet to confirm any rumors regarding the Pussycat Dolls but big things are allegedly being planned.
+She has yet to confirm any rumors regarding the Pussycat Dolls but big things are allegedly being planned.

 To keep up to date with Nicole Scherzinger, follow her Instagram account.